 The global vegan food market was worth US$ 15.6 Billion in 2019.
 Vegan food consists of various products that are derived or processed from plant-based sources and are commonly consumed as a substitute for regular meat and meat-based products.
-They are majorly produced using vegetarian ingredients, such as almonds, soy, oats, wheat, tofu, rice, and coconuts, and lack animal-derived products, including milk, eggs, honey and gelatin.
+They are produced using vegetarian ingredients, such as almonds, soy, oats, wheat, tofu, rice, and coconuts, and lack animal-derived products, including milk, eggs, honey and gelatin.
 A balanced diet with vegan food products is a rich source of vitamins B1, C and E, folic acid, magnesium, and iron while being low in cholesterol and saturated fats.

-The rising incidences of chronic lifestyle diseases represent the primary factor boosting the sales of vegan foods as they help in maintaining the blood glucose levels and minimizing the risks of stroke, obesity, cholesterol and cancer.
+The rising incidences of chronic lifestyle diseases represent one of the primary factors boosting the sales of vegan foods as they help in maintaining the blood glucose levels and minimizing the risks of stroke, obesity, cholesterol and cancer.
 Besides this, various non-government organizations (NGOs) are spreading awareness regarding the nutritional benefits of an animal-free diet and promoting farm animal welfare.
 This, along with the increasing consciousness among individuals about animal health and cruelty against animals in the food industry, is positively influencing the sales of vegan food products worldwide.
 Moreover, market players are launching a variety of premium-quality vegan food items in numerous flavors and attractive packaging solutions to attract a wider consumer base and expand their product portfolio.
 Other factors, such as the availability of ready-to-eat (RTE) and packaged vegan products, coupled with extensive promotional activities by celebrities and athletes encouraging their consumption to maintain a healthy lifestyle, are projected to drive the market further.
 Looking forward, the global vegan food market is expected to grow at a CAGR of 11.4% during the forecast period (2021-2026).

 Key Market Segmentation:

 IMARC Group provides an analysis of the key trends in each sub-segment of the global vegan food market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, type, service, organization size, and verticle.
+Our report has categorized the market based on product, service, type, and region.